 These criteria assure that eligible enrolled participants will have a measurable endpoint, thus decreasing risk of study participation for participants who would not have a measurable outcome.

-In Steps 3 and 4, participants receive two series of a single VRC07-523LS infusion followed by multiple doses of VOR.
+Participants progressing to Steps 2 and 3 will receive two series of a single VRC07-523LS infusion followed by multiple doses of VOR.

-In the first series (Step 3), participants will receive one VRC07-523LS 40 mg/kg infusion (infusion #1) on Day 0 followed by the 1st dose of VOR 400 mg PO taken at home on Day 2.
-Participants will take VOR 400 mg PO every 72 hours for a total of 10 doses in Step 3.
+In the first series (Step 2), participants will receive one VRC07-523LS 40 mg/kg infusion (infusion #1) on Day 0 followed by the 1st dose of VOR 400 mg PO taken at home on Day 2.
+Participants will take VOR 400 mg PO every 72 hours for a total of 10 doses.

-Step 5 consists of 2 visits.
-The post-study treatment leukapheresis (#3) will be completed 5 - 8 weeks after the 2nd VRC07-523LS infusion.
-The End of Study Visit (EOS) will be scheduled to 2 - 4 weeks following the final leukapheresis (#3) visit.
-Eligibility
+Step 4 consists of 2 visits.
+The post-study treatment leukapheresis (#2) will be completed 5 - 8 weeks after the 2nd VRC07-523LS infusion.
+The End of Study Visit (EOS) will be scheduled to 2 - 4 weeks following the final leukapheresis (#2) visit.

 |Ages Eligible for Study:||18 Years to 64 Years|